 “He hid in my wagon.”
-Faolan turned his head to look down on the youth.
+Faolan looked down on the youth.
 “He wants to see the city, and he wants to become a warrior.”

 “Now, don’t be too hard on the lad.”
 The baron put both hands on his hips as he looked down his nose at Faolan.
 “I seem to recall hearing of a headstrong boy who wanted to be a

 warrior so badly he gave up a baronage and became a simple man-at-arms.
-He seemes to have turned out all right.”
+He seems to have turned out all right.”

-Faolan snorted.
+Faolan grunted.
 “With the gods’ own luck and more than a little help.”

 Loegaire laughed and let his hands fall to his sides.
 “And haven’t we all?
 What warrior didn’t have the luck of the gods and friends at his back to win the day?”
 He held his

 arms open.
 “Welcome to our camp, my friends.
 Come, supper waits beyond with Lady Morrigan.”

 A camp table had been set up next to the fire pit although the evening wasn’t cold.
 Lady Morrigan was seated at the end nearest the fire and places were set on the side opposite the fire

 and also at the other end.
 “Cook,” the baron called as they walked up, “we need another place set.
 We have another guest.”